vmd1/bday-card-hoster/README.md

 # Card Hoster
-A simple card hoster built in html, with an unlimited number of pages, and support for backgrounf music
+A simple card hoster built in html, with an unlimited number of pages, and support for background music

 ## What is this?
 - This is a card hoster